St. Lucia at a Glance

 Speedboat to Sugar Beach

-A faster alternative to the catamaran — a speedboat departs from Castries harbour and arrives at Sugar Beach (nestled between the two Pitons) in approximately 45 minutes rather than the catamaran's 2–2.5 hours.
+A faster alternative to the catamaran — a speedboat departs from Castries harbour and arrives at Sugar Beach (set between the two Pitons) in approximately 45 minutes rather than the catamaran's 2–2.5 hours.
 Maximum time at the beach, minimum transit time.
 Spencer Ambrose Tours is the most consistently praised operator for this route.
 Sugar Beach's snorkelling directly between the Pitons is genuinely extraordinary — some reviewers describe it as the finest snorkelling in the Caribbean.
 Note: speedboats are less comfortable in choppier seas than catamarans.

-Best snorkelling in the Caribbean
+Fastest to the Pitons Best snorkelling in the Caribbean

 🌺